The Encyclopedia of American Songs and Musicals

 He goes sometimes to the clubs in order to listen to artists such as Louis Armstrong and Earl Hines especially by whom he will be inspired in his first performances.
 He recorded his first album in 1936 for Decca with his brother Eddie on bass and his musicians.
 His career began to take shape and he was hired as pianist for the national tour of the Broadway black revue "Shuffle Along."
 It ends in Long Beach, where he decided to stay.
 He married in 1937 the dancer Nadine Robinson that he met during the tour and together with

 guitarist Oscar Moore and bassist Wesley Prince, he forms a trio who took the name King Cole Swingsters.
-The "combo" acquired some popularity thanks to its many radio broadcasts and wasted no time to move to Los Angles.
+The "combo" got some approval thanks to its many radio broadcasts and wasted no time to move to Los Angles.
 Despite the lack of drums, Nat King Cole and his musicians are already noted for a very personal style, combining elegance with the piano to the unexpected sound of the electric guitar.
 It is not without some reluctance, however, he agrees to sing, far from imagining that it is thanks to his voice that the trio until there instrumental will become famous.
 After accompanying Lionel Hampton during his visit in the studio in 1940, he records his second album for Decca including "Sweet Lorraine", the adaptation of a song written in 1928 that will remain the flagship track of the group.

 Oscar Moore Nat King Cole